Europe wants to make its own drugs, but it needs American blood plasma

 Convalescent plasma is also being investigated as a possible prophylaxis to prevent COVID-19 infections as antibodies extracted from it could be transfused to boost immunity defences of vulnerable people.

-Japanese pharmaceutical giant Takeda (4502.T) is co-leading a global corporate alliance aimed at developing a plasma-based treatment for COVID-19, for which clinical trials will begin in July [nL1N2CV2G2].
+Japanese pharmaceutical giant Takeda is co-leading a global corporate alliance aimed at developing a plasma-based treatment for COVID-19, for which clinical trials will begin in July.

 Reporting by Francesco Guarascio @fraguarascio; Editing by Pravin Char